 Semesters 5 - 8

-Years 3 and 4 offer increased specialisation.
+Years 3 and 4 offer increased specialization.
 Students may choose from advanced modules including, for example,

 - Environmental Hazards,